RMNCLDYO/gemini-ai-toolkit/README.md

 </p>

 > [!NOTE]
-> *This toolkit supports Google's newest Gemini 1.5 Pro and 1.5 Flash stable & experimental models (as of September 24, 2024)*
+> *This toolkit supports Google's newest Gemini 1.5 Pro and 1.5 Flash stable & experimental models (as of October 3, 2024)*

 The Gemini AI Toolkit is the easiest way for developers to build with Google's Gemini AI models.
 It offers seamless integration for chat, text generation, and multimodal interactions, allowing you to process and analyze text, images, audio, video, code, and more—all in one comprehensive package with minimal dependencies.